 Intended for those majoring in Exercise Science and Physical Education.

 Prerequisites: Biology 1111, Chemistry 1101 or 1121.
 This course does not fulfill requirements of a Biology major.
 2217 Ecology 4 credits A study of the interactions between organisms and their environment and among organisms of the same and other species.
 Emphasis is on organismal, population, community, and ecosystems ecology.
 Course includes laboratory.

 Prerequisites: Biology 1112, Chemistry 1102.
 Biology major Group 4 course.

 2218 Parasitology

 4 credits

 Systematics, structures, and functions of major parasitic groups from protists through arthropods.
 Topics such as the cell biology and pathology of selected human parasites and their medical treatment will also be included.

 Course includes laboratory.
 Prerequisites: Biology 1112.
 Biology major Group 3 course.

+2225 Endocrinology

+A study of the mammalian endocrine system with emphasis on humans.
+Topics include gross anatomy, histology, functions of the endocrine organs, and a detailed examination of diseases of the endocrine system.

+Consideration is given to the hormones as

+Consideration is given to the hormones as signals within regulatory systems, and frequent reference is made to experimental methods in endocrinology.

+Prerequisite: Biology 1112 Biology Major Group 2 course

+Biology

 2234 Marine Biology

 4 credits

 A study of organisms inhabiting marine and estuarine environments including structural and functional adaptations to these ecological regions.
 Emphasis will be placed on ecological principles involving marine organisms.

 Course includes laboratory.
 Prerequisite: Biology 1112.
 Biology major Group 4 course.

 3301 Immunology

 4 credits

 Principles of the immune system, including overview of cells and organs, experimental systems and techniques, generation of T and B cell responses, and immune effector mechanisms.
 The course will also include vaccines, autoimmune and immunodeficiency diseases, and responses to infection.

 Course includes laboratory.